Schr\"odingerization for quantum linear systems problems with near-optimal dependence on matrix queries: Introduction

+The time complexity of our algorithm still exhibits a quadratic dependence on the condition number.
+However, by employing the block preconditioning technique proposed in \cite{Low2026quantumlinearsystem}, we reduce the $\kappa$-dependence from quadratic to nearly linear.

 The paper is organized as follows.
 In Section \ref{sec:LCHSQLSP}, we introduce an abstract framework that expresses the inverse matrix as a linear combination of Hamiltonian simulations, characterized by kernel functions.
-We also formulate the corresponding evolution problems for two representative choices of kernel functions.
-Section \ref{sec:SchrodingerizationQLSP} demonstrates how the LCHS formula can be transformed into an LCHS with a Hamiltonian defined by a system of linear convection equations in one higher dimension, which is referred to as a Schr\"odingerization-form problem in this work.
+We then demonstrate how the LCHS formula can be transformed into an LCHS with a Hamiltonian defined by a system of linear convection equations in one higher dimension, which is referred to as a Schr\"odingerization-form problem in this work.
 In Section \ref{sec:implementationSchrQLSP}, we provide detailed implementation procedures along with an error analysis.
-Section \ref{sec:application} presents a series of numerical experiments that validate the accuracy and correctness of the proposed approach.
-The final section is dedicated to combining our algorithm with the multilevel preconditioning method for solving the finite element discretizations of the Poisson equation.
+Section \ref{sec:preconditioning} combines our algorithm with the block preconditioning technique in \cite{Low2026quantumlinearsystem} to achieve nearly linear scaling in the condition number.